Syllabus and literature for lectures on

 exam questions are essentially covered in

-van den Dries's notes (parts of chapters 2-4) and in Mendelson's book
+van den Dries's notes parts of chapters 2 and 3 (question 1),

 of PA and by the formalization of the halting problem

 are in most texts below, in none of them it is organized and

 presented the way we do it.
 Here several short notes I wrote

 - see the lecture page - may be

 [The pdfs of the books are meant for study purposes and not for